codeWithHyder/bookstore-react-redux/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partner [@Mursadul Islam].
+I would like to thank my coding partner [@Salma Hassan Ibrahim].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>